westerndigitalcorporation/zonedstorage.io/docs/getting-started/zns-emulation.md

   start: 0x003fe0000, len 0x020000, cap 0x01f000, wptr 0x000000 reset:0 non-seq:0, zcond: 1(em) [type: 2(SEQ_WRITE_REQUIRED)]
 ```

+!!!
+NOTE

-Of note is that the total number of zones of the namespace directly depends on
+    The total number of zones of the namespace directly depends on
     the size of the backstore file used and on the zone size configured.
 In the
     above example, the emulated namespace has 512 zones (32 GiB / 64 MiB).

 ```
 # cat /sys/block/nvme0n1/queue/nr_zones